 This is quite a common occurrence in smaller breeds of dogs.
 Usually, your dog will produce a choking or coughing sound as a result of a spasm of the throat and soft palate.
 Usually, this is not a serious condition and is triggered by several factors.
 These factors include excitement, pollen grains, or even change in the climate.

 By monitoring your dog, you will be able to tell what triggers reverse sneezing in your dog.
 This condition does not require medical attention unless accompanied by other symptoms.

 5. Congestive heart failure

 This is also another serious condition that is characterized by coughing.
 Usually, heart failure is caused by the dog’s inability to pump blood throughout the body.
 The fluid is collected in the lungs and heart which induces coughing in dogs.

 Heart failure is actually a life-threatening disease that leads to death is left untreated.
 Obese dogs are at high risk of developing congestive heart failure.
 Some breeds are also known to be prone to a heart condition.

 Once you notice persistent coughing in your dog, you may want to take him to a vet.
 Your vet will be able to provide conclusive diagnose and methods of treatment.

 6. Throat Obstruction

-The sudden cough could be as a result of something stuck in your dog’s throat.
+The sudden cough could be a result of something stuck in your dog’s throat.
 By coughing, your dog is trying to clear his airways to no avail.
 One of the most common cases involves grass seeds stuck up in a dog’s throat.

 For instance, if your dog comes back to the house coughing and struggling to breathe or swallow, you may consider checking him up.
 This might also be accompanied by lip licking as if your dog has a sore throat.